 Make sure to select a platform that provides all the features you need at a price you can afford.

 Once you have chosen a platform and a store theme, add products to your catalog.
 As you, do pay special attention to:

-Product images and product descriptions have a huge impact on the conversion rates of your product pages.
-So take the time to get them right!
+Product images and product descriptions significantly impact the conversion rates of your product pages.
+Make sure to take the time to get them right.

-Fast and free shipping is the number one driver for making an online purchase and has been for six years in a row!).
+Fast and free shipping is the number one driver for making an online purchase and can significantly affect the quality and quantity of your sales.

 Ensure that all the products will get to your customers without any delays.
-You have several shipping strategies for that:
+You will want to have several shipping strategies, including:

 Finally, once your ecommerce store is live, triple-test all the facets.
 Verify that:

-If you have a budget, hire a QA specialist to run the test for you and report on the findings.
+If you have a budget, it may be helpful to hire a QA specialist to run site tests for you and report on the findings.